drbngd/cinci-lab-workflow/README.md

 Make sure to replace `/path/to/directory` with the path to the directory you want to operate on, and replace `<gender>` with the patient's gender.

 ## Run as an Automation
-**Run all of the above scripts using just the `run-workflow.sh` file.** This is bash script which will run all different run-scripts for you.
-This is all you have to do:
+**Run all of the above scripts using just the `run-workflow.sh` file.** This is a bash script which will run all the run-scripts for you.

+This one command will perform all the following functions:
+1. Generate .TextGrid files from .wav and .lab
+2. Generate .meas files from .TextGrid, .wav, and .lab
+3. Convert .meas files into .xlsx
+4. Perform VAI, F0 IQR, F2 Slope, & Vowel Duration calculations and store the resutls in `allfiles_result.xlsx`

 ```
 cd cinci-lab-workflow/